Tag Archive for: Trading Plan

 A Timeframe Shift

-This week I experimented with less 15 minute structure with 1 minute entries and began working with 1 hour structure and 5 minute entries.
+This week I experimented trading less on the 15 minute TF for structure with 1 minute entries and began working with 1 hour structure and 5 minute entries.

 The difference has been noticeable almost immediately.

 Market structure simply feels more reliable.
-Breaks on the 5 minute and 1 hour charts carry more weight.
-On the 1 minute chart, moves often felt noisy and erratic, which made it easy to react to price movements that ultimately did not matter.
+Breaks on the 5 minute and 1 hour charts carry slightly more weight due to their HTF mature.
+On the 1 minute chart, moves could feel a bit noisy and erratic, which made it easy to react to price movements that ultimately did not matter.

 With the higher timeframe perspective, everything slows down.